 All NHS records are Public Records under the Public Records Acts.
-The Trust will implement all necessary measures to comply with its legal and professional obligations for public records as set out in the Department of Health guidance 'Records Management: NHS Code of Practice', in particular:
+The Trust will implement all necessary measures to comply with its legal and professional obligations for public records as set out in the IGA Records Management Code of Practice for Health and Social Care 2016 Section 4.
+In particular: